tarantool/doc/doc/dev_guide/c_style_guide_new.rst

     ret is a common name for a local variable - ``__foo_ret`` is less likely to collide with an existing variable.

-    The cpp manual deals with macros exhaustively.
-The gcc internals manual also covers RTL which is used frequently with assembly language in the kernel.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Chapter 10: Allocating memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~